rust-lang/book/src/ch15-00-smart-pointers.md

 We'll talk about concurrency and paralellism in the next chapter; for now, all you need to know is that if you try to use `RefCell<T>` in a multi-threaded context, you'll get a compile time error.

+1:36 PM <steveklabnik> 18:35 < aturon> steveklabnik: then i think you can just give a quick shout-out to `Cell` 1:36 PM <steveklabnik> 18:35 < nmatsakis> but without it, I feel like I would never have fixed all the bugs we 1:36 PM <steveklabnik>                    found :)
+1:36 PM <steveklabnik> 18:35 < aturon> steveklabnik: basically: "If you're working with `Copy` types, or othewise 1:36 PM <steveklabnik>                 only plan to move values in and out, `Cell` is more ergonomic and lightweight" 1:36 PM <steveklabnik> 18:35 < nmatsakis> (ps I agree with that order: RefCell as dynamic borrowing, then "oh some 1:36 PM <steveklabnik> times cell works too"P)
+1:36 PM <steveklabnik> 18:35 < aturon> steveklabnik: with a pointer to the `std` docs

+'Cell<T> is like RefCell<T> but the instead of giving references to the inner value, the value is copied in and out of the Cell<T>'.

 ### The `borrow` and `borrow_mut` methods